shrunbr/graylog_pfsense_barnyard2/README.md

 2. Download the `snort_barnyard2_graylog_content_pack.json` from this repository and go to **System -> Content Packs** click "Upload" in the top right and upload the JSON file.

 > This content pack will create the inputs, streams, pipelines, pipeline rules, lookup tables, lookup caches and lookup tables needed to properly parse the needed logs.
-3. Go to **Streams** and edit the `Snort Barnyard2 Logs` stream and check `Remove matches from ‘All messages’ stream`.
-That way we aren't capturing and storing message twice.
+3. Go to **Streams** and edit the `Snort Barnyard2 Logs` stream, check `Remove matches from ‘All messages’ stream` and set the index set to the one you just created.
+We check `Remove matches from ‘All messages’ stream` so that we don't store messages twice and we set the index set so it works with our pipelines.

 Awesome, Graylog is now "pre-configured" for what we need to do.
 Lets move onto the next section.